Chart Color Schemes

 Glendale - Cardiff - Hillsborough has a typical household mix, with a higher-than-average median household size

-Family households comprise 73.5% of all households, including 32.9% couples with children, 26.4% couples without children, and 13.1% single parent families.
-Non-family households account for the remaining 26.5%, with lone person households at 23.4% and group households comprising 3.0%.
+Family households account for 73.5% of all households, including 32.9% couples with children, 26.4% couples without children, and 13.1% single parent families.
+Non-family households make up the remaining 26.5%, with lone person households at 23.4% and group households comprising 3.0%.
 The median household size is 2.6 people, which is larger than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households